Missing Values Handling for Machine Learning Portfolios: Conclusion

 \section{Conclusion}

-In the age of machine learning, the standard practice of dropping missing cross-sectional predictors is simply untenable.
-Previous ML studies apply ad-hoc imputations or data adjustments, with little discussion of their motivation.
+In the age of machine learning, the standard practice of dropping stock-months with missing predictors is often untenable.
+Previous ML studies apply ad-hoc imputations or data adjustments, with little discussion of their motivation or study of alternatives.
 The goal of our paper is to provide guidance on this problem.

-We examine several of imputation methods in the context of several return forecasting techniques.
-Our main finding is invariance: for almost all return forecasts, all imputations lead to similar inferences about mean returns and Sharpe ratios.
-This invariance happens because cross-sectional predictors are largely independent.
-As a result, observed predictors are largely uninformative about missing predictors, and all imputations lead to similar results, including simply imputing with cross-sectional means.
+We recommend using simple mean imputation for ML studies.
+This recommendation may seem surprising, since mean imputation essentially ignores all information about the missing data.
+However, the missingness and the covariance structures in cross-sectional predictor data imply that there is little information about missing values.
+As a result, one might as well ignore all information.
+Consistent with this idea, we find mean imputation leads to similar portfolio returns and Sharpe ratios across a broad array of imputation and return forecasting methods.

-More broadly, our paper adds to the evidence that the cross-section of expected stock returns is surprisingly high-dimensional (\citet*{green2014remarkable,green2017characteristics,ChenZimmermann2022,bessembinder2021time}).
-An outstanding issue is the problem of missing values, which could potentially bias these papers toward finding higher dimensionality than is really there.
-We find that this literature is robust to this concern and provide further support to the idea that one should examine dozens of predictors to fully capture the cross-section of expected returns.
+Our PC analyses relate to the ongoing debate about the factor structure of the cross-section of returns.
+Our findings are consistent with a very high dimensionality for all stocks.
+In contrast, there is the potential for a strong factor structure among very large stocks.
+We also find that the results depend on the methodology used to compute PCs, with supervised methods like \citet{huang2022scaled} implying far fewer PCs are required to fully capture the cross-section.

 {}

 {}